InesAlmeida-91/Bloody-M-Arrays/README.md

  ## Instructions:
  Using the left/right arrow keys to collect all the correct ingredients.
 The player needs to avoid the wrong ingredients.
+ The player has to match the number of cocktails made with the orders

 ## MVP - MVP definition here, list of minimum features
 - Ingredients fall from the sky and players moves across the game by clicking left and right arrow keys.